Poll: President Donald Trump’s Approval Rating At 35 Percent In Wake Of Hurricane Harvey, May Keep Sliding

 Newsweek reports both Presidents George W. Bush and Barack Obama saw their numbers sharply decline in the wake of similar disasters in their own administrations that left each of them heavily criticized over their handling of the situations.

-In the case of Bush, his numbers never fully recovered after Hurricane Katrina tore through Louisiana, leaving that area decimated for years to come.
+In the case of Bush, his numbers never fully recovered after Hurricane Katrina tore through Louisiana, leaving that area decimated for years.

 In the immediate hours after the storm hit, Trump was already under heavy criticism, with many charging that he used the national disaster that gripped the attention of most of the nation as a time to ram through some of his more controversial moves.